 PTS (our client) and PBS have since separated, however they continued to share the word Parallon in their names, and their visual identities lacked distinction from one another.
 The similarities between the look and feel of the two organizations caused confusion for both the consumer and throughout internal-facing initiatives.

 The company clearly needed a corporate healthcare branding agency to help sort things out.
-The purpose for the rebrand was to distinguish Parallon Technology Solutions from its former parent company and also to develop a brand for the organization that better aligned with the firm’s mission, values, and characteristics.
+Overall, the primary purpose for the rebrand was to distinguish Parallon Technology Solutions from its former parent company and also to develop a brand for the organization that better aligned with the firm’s mission, values, and characteristics.

 The project started with a strategy session designed to pull out the most minute details and address the broadest topics with key stakeholders.